dishsoftware/cmagneto/ReadMe.md

 ## 2.1.
 Build Tools
 - CMake 3.28 or later.
 Bound by the oldest tested version.
 - C++ 17 (or later) compiler (GCC, MinGW, MSVC).
 Bound by the project source code and CMagneto CMake module.
 - Python 3.10 or later.
-Bound by the oldest tested version.
+Bound by the CMake Magneto module coupled Python code.
 - Graphviz (optional, for target graph).
 - Qt lrelease 6.4.2 or later (if any target in the project has Qt *.ts files).
 Bound by the oldest tested version.
 - Qt Installer Framework 4.10 or later (optional, for packaging).
 Bound by the oldest tested version.